Menu

 Is there a really a “best wood to build cabinets?”
 I think it really comes down to what you’re trying to achieve and how you’re wanting to build them.

-But a big downside of using MDF is if it ever gets wet, it tends to soak up moisture pretty good and then it begins to fall apart.
+But if it ever gets wet, it tends to soak up moisture pretty good and then falls apart.

-And for that reason, I personally wouldn’t use MDF in any sort of environment with water (IE bathrooms, kitchens).
+And for that reason, I wouldn’t use MDF in any sort of environment with water (IE bathrooms).

-Some cabinets use cheaper plywood for the main parts of the cabinets and then wrap all visible areas in either a really nice wood veneer or fairly thin (1/4″ or less) plywood like oak or some other nice wood.
+Some cabinets use cheaper plywood for the main parts of the cabinets and then wrap all visible areas in either a really nice wood veneer or fairly thin (1/4″ or less) plywood.

-Others even go all the way and make their cabinets using full hardwood.
-But it’s incredibly expensive.
+Others make their cabinets using full hardwood plywood.
+But that’s incredibly expensive.

-As I mentioned earlier, I used sanded one face fir plywood as it has a nice clean finish to it and takes less work to clean up before paint.
+For this project, I used sanded one face plywood as it has a nice clean finish and takes less work to clean up before paint.

-Keep in mind that if you go this route and end up using a softwood you will have to be a little more careful when cutting and handling your parts to make sure you don’t dent them or scratch them.
+Keep in mind that if you go this route and end up using a softwood, you will have to be a little more careful when cutting and handling your parts to make sure you don’t dent or scratch them.

-Another think to keep in mind if you’re using a softwood like I did, you will need to use coarse screws to assemble it.
+Tip: If you’re using a softwood like I did you will need to use coarse screws to assemble it.

 If you are using a hardwood then you will need to use fine screws.